egavazzi/AURORA.jl/docs/src/20-physics/10-transport-equation.md

 # Transport Equation

-!!! info "Under construction"
+!!! info "WIP"
-    This section is a placeholder.
-A detailed derivation and discussion of the multi-stream transport equation will be added in a future update.
+    This section is under construction.

 AURORA solves the time-dependent, multi-stream electron transport equation in the Earth's ionosphere.
 The equation describes how precipitating auroral electrons propagate